trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     workspace state are complete: the long-lived config store now uses `HashMap` inside `SynchronizedRef`, and plain records remain only at persistence/API boundaries.
+  - KnowledgeCore service operation dispatch, helper functions, and ref-backed core state are complete: `kgCores` and `deCores` now use `HashMap` inside `SynchronizedRef`, and plain records remain only at persistence/API boundaries.
-  - KnowledgeCore service, FlowManager, and Librarian ref-backed state slices are complete.
+  - FlowManager and Librarian ref-backed state slices are still valid larger collection targets.
 Follow-up service work should focus on scoped layers, schedules where polling semantics allow, and managed persistence providers rather than direct mutable service fields.
   - Flow service startup facades now consistently use `ManagedRuntime`, and